fishjam-dev/react-native-client-sdk/README.md

    Replace `{{GROUP_IDENTIFIER}}` and `{{BUNDLE_IDENTIFIER}}` with your group identifier and bundle identifier respectively.
 9. Rebuild the app and enjoy!

+> **Note:** If the build fails due to sandbox issues (like `realpath`'s illegal option), you can disable sandboxing for
+> the extension target.
+To do this, open Xcode, go to the `MembraneScreenBroadcastExtension` target settings, select
+> `Build Settings` tab and disable `User Script Sandboxing`.

 ## Docs

 API documentation is available [here](https://jellyfish-dev.github.io/react-native-client-sdk/)